TechInterMezzo/torchlpc/README.md

 pip install git+https://github.com/DiffAPF/torchlpc.git
 ```

-If you want to use the CUDA version, make sure you have a compatible CUDA toolkit with your PyTorch installation.
+If you want to run it on NVIDIA GPU, make sure you have CUDA toolkit installed, with a verion compatible with your PyTorch installation.

 ### MacOS

-To compile with OpenMP support on MacOS, you need to instal `libomp` via Homebrew.
+To compile with OpenMP support on MacOS, you need to install `libomp` via Homebrew.
 Also, use `llvm@15` as the C++ compiler to ensure compatibility with OpenMP.

 ```bash